eneam/mboxviewer/ReadMe.markdown

 * print single mail to Text or HTML file;
 * group all related mails as conversations in the summary window;
 * print related mails/mail group to Text or HTML file;
+* open a single or group of related mails in external browser;
 * sort emails by date, from, subject and conversation columns;
 * find user defined text in the message and highlight all occurrences;
 * search mails by user defined date range and text in the subject, sender, recepient, message text and text attachments;